Commonwealth Bank Building, Gladstone: History

-Tenders were called in September 1928, and the job was let in November to local Gladstone contractor Mr FF Hill, with a tender price of and a completion date of 30 April 1929.
+Tenders were called in September 1928, and the job was let in November to local Gladstone contractor Mr F. F. Hill, with a tender price of and a completion date of 30 April 1929.
 This was extended to 17 August 1929, and the bank opened for business in September 1929.

 At the time of completion, the building was described as the finest banking chamber in Gladstone.
 Entrance to the new branch was through a small colonnade leading to a centrally located doorway into the banking chamber on the ground floor.
 The manager's office was located at the front, and the main counter, which housed three teller boxes, ran across the width of the banking chamber.
 Behind this were the strong room, staff facilities and store room.
 The manager's three bedroom residence was located on the upper level.

-During the Second World War the Gladstone branch of the Commonwealth Bank became heavily involved with Commonwealth Bonds and other forms of government fund-raising for the war effort, and was the local agent for the meat and clothing rationing authorities.
+During the Second World War the Gladstone branch of the Commonwealth Bank became heavily involved with Commonwealth bonds and other forms of government fund-raising for the war effort, and was the local agent for the meat and clothing rationing authorities.

 During the late 1940s and 1950s, the Commonwealth Bank expanded its activities Australia-wide, opening hundreds of branches and agencies to cater for the increase and spread of population accompanying Australia's great post-war migrant influx, and reflecting the buoyant national economy of the 1950s.
 In December 1959 the Commonwealth Bank of Australia was restructured and renamed the Commonwealth Banking Corporation.

 In the 1960s and 1970s Gladstone entered a new period of prosperity with the establishment of an alumina refinery, an alumina smelter, a cement clinker plant, a huge regional power station, and three separate coal loading facilities.
 As early as 1970, the growth of business through the Commonwealth Banking Corporation's Gladstone office had increased to over 7,800 savings accounts and 800 cheque accounts, and the existing premises were proving inadequate for the conduct of bank business.
 In June 1970 a vacant site in Goondoon Street, directly opposite the 1928–29 building, was purchased, and larger bank offices were erected there in 1971–72.
 The new premises opened in February 1972, and the old premises were sold a month later.

 Conversion of the upper floor to offices necessitated the removal of most of the original internal partitioning on that floor.
 In 2015, the building is occupied by the Gladstone office of Santos Limited, an oil and gas company.